roadwarriorwp/rwc-employee-handbook/employment-policies/salary-and-equity-compensation.md

 Positions at Road Warrior Creative are divided into "Technical" and "Non-Technical" roles.

-**Technical** - A position that requires specific knowledge or skills which can only be applied to that field or area of work and represent a specialty or focus. (e.g. developer, designer)
+**Technical** - A position that requires specific knowledge or skills which can only be applied to that field or area of work and represent a specialty or focus.
+Technical positions include: Front-End Developer, Back-End Developer, SEO Specialist

-**Non-Technical** - A position that requires general knowledge or skills that have a broad range of applications and do not represent a specialty or focus. (e.g. social media manager, copywriter)
+**Non-Technical** - A position that requires general knowledge or skills that have a broad range of applications and do not represent a specialty or focus.
+Non-technical positions include: Project Manager, Graphic Designer, Social Media Manager, Copywriter

 Experience | Technical | Non-Technical
 ------------ | ------------- | -------------
 Less Than 2 Years | $50,000 | $35,000
 2-5 Years | $60,000 | $45,000
 More Than 5 Years | $70,000 | $55,000
+Salary Cap | $80,000 | $65,000

 We count experience as any time doing the same category of job at a company similar to Road Warrior Creative, such that the experience is relevant to the job being offered.